Calcium supplement: Types

 Vitamin D is added to some calcium supplements.
 Proper vitamin D status is important because vitamin D is converted to a hormone in the body, which then induces the synthesis of intestinal proteins responsible for calcium absorption.

 Labeling

-For U.S. dietary supplement and food labeling purposes, the amount in a serving is expressed in milligrams and as a percent of Daily Value (%DV).
-The weight is for the calcium part of the compound – for example, calcium citrate – in the supplement.
+For US dietary supplement and food labeling purposes, the amount in a serving is expressed in milligrams and as a percent of Daily Value (%DV).
+The labels indicate the weight of the elemental calcium in the supplement, not the total weight of the compound.
+For instance, in the case of calcium citrate, the label specifies the weight of the elemental calcium, not the entire calcium citrate compound.
 For calcium labeling purposes 100% of the Daily Value was 1000 mg, but in May 2016 it was revised to 1000–1300 mg.
 A table of the pre-change adult Daily Values and references for the revision are provided at Reference Daily Intake.
 Food and supplement companies had until July 2018 to comply with the labeling change.